 Ellie Katz

-Ellie first visited Interlochen as a middle school camper shortly after moving to Michigan.
-She's happy to have considered the state home ever since, and even happier to be back at Interlochen.
+Ellie first visited Interlochen and northern Michigan shortly after moving to Grand Rapids, Michigan from Texas as a 12-year-old.
+She's happy to have considered the state home ever since and even happier to be back at Interlochen.

 -